To rock stars like Peter Frampton, royalties on streaming seem 100x worse than they are.

 Let’s look at what he’s leaving out.

 Although I can’t match Peter Frampton’s total royalties earned or his CV, I make my own music and hold all of the rights to it.
-Learning how this stuff works has been my top priority, and young music-makers need to clear it up as we launch our careers.
+Learning how this stuff works has been my top priority, and young music-makers need to clear it up as they launch their careers.

-But first, I have to hand it to a reader who wrote this to me, not knowing yet the subject of today’s issue:
+But first, I have to hand it to a reader who wrote this to me, not knowing yet about our subject today: